-Teaches the skills that blind people need to become independent and employable such as Braille, home management, the use of the white cane, and computers with screen reading software, etc.
+Teaches the skills that blind people need to become independent and employable, such as Braille, home management, the use of the white cane, and computers with screen reading software.

-A disability resource directory of products and services for the physically challenged, elderly, caregivers and healthcare professionals.
-Includes information on accessible housing, medical equipment, accessible vehicles, and more.
+The Boulevard is a disability resource directory of products and services for people with disabilities, the elderly, caregivers, and healthcare professionals.
+The site includes information on accessible housing, medical equipment, accessible vehicles, and more.

 Camphill Village Minnesota

 Camphill Village Minnesota is an intentional community of approximately 60 people, including adults with developmental disabilities.
-The community is based on the belief that every individual, regardless of ability, is an independent spiritual being.
+The community believes that every individual is an independent spiritual being, regardless of ability.